-Best Indie Games for Xbox One 2022
+Best indie games on Xbox One 2023: The top independent games for Microsoft's console

-(Pocket-lint) - There are so many games out there that don't get published by the mega-corporations that put out AAA titles on the regular, and some of them are so good you'll barely believe how few people worked on them.
+There are so many games out there that don't get published by the mega-corporations that put out AAA titles on the regular, and some of them are so good that you'll barely believe how few people worked on them.

-We play tonnes of indie games each year, from short little jaunts to more in-depth experiences, and have rounded up the very best options that you can play on the Xbox One, One X or One S - check them out!
+We play tonnes of indie games each year, from short little jaunts to the more in-depth experiences, and have rounded up the very best options that you can play on the One X, One S and Xbox One - check them out!

-If you're looking for a different genre of game, check out our dedicated lists in the table below.
+If you're looking for a different genre of game, then check out our dedicated lists in the table below.

 What are the best indie games on Xbox One?